 For GO-based xApps, application developers don't need to write xApp code from the scratch, but can use xApp-framework, which is designed to facilitate and rapidly build a full-fledged RIC xApps.
-The xApp-framework can be found ilink here and a simple example-Xapp that illustrates how the framework can be used is located at ilink here to the dependencies and prerequisites of xApp development are also described in the above links.
+The xApp-framework can be found [xapp-frame] and a simple example-Xapp that illustrates how the framework can be used is located at [example] The dependencies and prerequisites of xApp development are also described in the above links.